-In line with previous research~\cite{akter2020uncomfortable, Niu2025Bystanders, orekondy2018connecting}, we define the key concepts used in our research and explain the relationships between them. \begin{itemize} \item \emph{Object} denotes to a bounded, semantically meaningful entity that belongs to a specific category and can be distinguished from other objects and the background.
-In a visual content, visual objects (e.g., face, person, tree) are entities that can be recognized based on their visual appearance such as shape, texture, color, while textual objects (e.g., name, date) consist of symbolic representations (characters, words, phrases). \item \emph{Privacy-sensitive object (PSO)} refers to an object that contains personally identifiable or sensitive information that owners may feel uncomfortable sharing on public platforms.
-A visual content can include PSOs and non-PSOs (objects that do not carry sensitive information) and background.
-Referring again to Figure~\ref{fig:leakage}, person in the center of the photo and the bystanders are labeled PSO, the trees are labeled non-PSO, and the sky and floor belong to the background. \item \emph{Foreground PSO} is the primary subject of interest and is typically located in the center of a visual content, while the background PSO contains sensitive information but is not treated as the main subject.
-In Figure~\ref{fig:leakage}, person in the center is the foreground PSO and the bystanders are the background PSO. \item \emph{Perceived privacy level (PPL)} is the degree to which individuals believe their personal information, activities, or beliefs are protected from unwanted observation, access, or misuse.
-It is subjective as the same setting might be judged differently by various individuals. \item \emph{Comfortability level} is the degree of ease and safety experienced by an individual in a given setting.
-PPL and comfortability level are conceptually aligned, but they are inversely related: as the perceived privacy level increases, the comfortability level decreases. \end{itemize} Building upon this terminology, we construct the following hypotheses:
+\begin{itemize}[leftmargin=*] \item \textbf{Object} denotes a bounded, semantically meaningful entity that belongs to a specific category and can be distinguished from other objects and the background.
+The visual objects (e.g., face, person, tree) are entities that can be recognized based on their visual appearance such as shape, texture, color, while textual objects (e.g., name, date) consist of symbolic representations (characters, words, phrases). \item \textbf{Privacy-sensitive object (PSO)} refers to an object that contains personally identifiable or sensitive information that owners may feel uncomfortable sharing on public platforms.
+A visual content generally consists of objects with different levels of sensitivity, along with the background.
+An object may be classified as a PSO either due to explicitly defined data protection regulations or visual indicators such as the surrounding context.
+As illustrated in Figure~\ref{fig:leakage}, the person in the center of the image and the nearby bystanders are marked as PSO (since they constitute personally identifiable information under GDPR), whereas the sky and the floor belong to background.
+Other objects, such as trees or trash bins, can also be elevated to PSO when the goal is to infer the geographical location where the image was captured. \item \textbf{Foreground PSO} is the primary subject of interest and is typically located in the center of visual content, despite the presence of other sensitive elements in the background.
+In Figure~\ref{fig:leakage}, the person in the center is the foreground PSO and the bystanders are the background PSO. \item \textbf{Perceived privacy level (PPL)} is the degree to which individuals subjectively believe their personal information, activities, or beliefs are protected from unwanted observation, access, or misuse. \item \textbf{Comfortability level} is the degree of ease and safety experienced by an individual in a given setting.
+PPL and comfortability level are conceptually aligned, but they are inversely related: as the perceived privacy level increases, the comfortability level decreases. \end{itemize} Based on this terminology, we construct hypotheses as follows:

-\RQ{rq:bg}{The perceived privacy level of a foreground PSO increases when it is accompanied by a background PSO.}
+\RQ{rq:bg}{: The perceived privacy level of a foreground PSO increases when it is accompanied by a background PSO.}